hudson-and-thames/mlfinlab/docs/source/codependence/correlation_based_metrics.rst

 Where :math:`dCov[X, Y]` can be interpreted as the average Hadamard product of the doubly-centered Euclidean distance matrices of
 :math:`X, Y`. (`Cornell lecture slides, p.7 <https://papers.ssrn.com/sol3/papers.cfm?abstract_id=3512994>`_)

-Then
+Values of distance correlation fall in range:

 .. math::
     0 \leq \rho_{dist}[X, Y] \leq 1

-| Unlike Pearson's correlation, when the value is zero, we can say the two variables are independent.
+Distance correlation is equal to zero if and only if the two variables are independent (in contrast to Pearson correlation that can be zero even if the variables are dependant).

 .. math::
     \rho_{dist}[X, Y] = 0 \Leftrightarrow X \perp Y

-| As shown in the figure below, Distance Correlation captures the nonlinear relationship.
+As shown in the figure below, distance correlation captures the nonlinear relationship.

 .. image:: images/distance_correlation.png
    :scale: 70 %